 Year Ended December 31,

-2 006 2 005 2004
+2006 2004

-Gain on derivative instruments and hedging activities, net \$ \$
+Gain on derivative instruments and hedging activities, net

-(Note 12) \$ 6 50 69
+(Note 13) \$ 6 \$ 50 \$ 69

-Minority interest (Note 10) (4) 1 20
+Minority interest (Note 11) (20) 33 20

 Gain on investment (Note 3) 13 22 3

-Other, net 2 (1)
+Other, net 3

+-

-\$ 17 \$ 73 \$ 91
+\$ 2 \$ 105 \$ 92

-17. Stock Compensation Plans
+18. Stock Compensation Plans

 Charter has stock option plans (the "Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (not to exceed 20,000,000 shares of Charter Class A common stock), as each term is defined in the Plans.
 Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the Plans.
 Options granted generally vest over four to five years from the grant date, with 25% generally vesting on the anniversary of the grant date and ratably thereafter.
 Generally, options expire 10 years from the grant date.
-The Plans allow for the issuance of up to a total of 90,000,000 shares of Charter Class A common stock).
+The Plans allow for the issuance of up to a total of 90,000,000 shares of Charter Class A common stock (or units convertible into Charter Class A common stock).